eUserApp/codetrain/README.md

-this project is for learning how to use git and github.
+This project is for learning how to use git and github.